cloudmesh-community/fa19-516-158/project/report.md

 The deployment of Hadoop on Raspberry Pi Clusters involves the preparation of the cluster.
 This includes

-* Using CM-BURN command to burn multiple SD cards at once
+* Using `cm-pi-burn` command to burn multiple SD cards at once
-* Creating a cluster with as many nodes as we have SD cards for
+* (incomplete) Creating a cluster with as many nodes as we have SD cards for

 Once we have a cluster, a master node maintains knowledge about the distributed file system and schedules resource allocation.
-It hosts two
+It hosts two daemons (:o2: this is unclear, from where are these deomons comming.):
-daemons:

-1. The NameNode manages the distributed file system and knows where stored data blocks inside the cluster are.
+1. :o2: The NameNode manages the distributed file system and knows where stored data blocks inside the cluster are.
-2. The ResourceManager manages the YARN jobs and takes care of scheduling and executing processes on worker nodes.
+2. :o2: The ResourceManager manages the YARN jobs and takes care of scheduling and executing processes on worker nodes.

 The worker nodes store the actual data and provide processing power to run  the jobs and host two daemons:

 1. The DataNode manages the physical data stored on the node; it is named, NameNode.